Glasgow's night bus axe is an embarrassment for an already humiliated city

 But come on, it's mortifying.
 To have to set up a petition?
 To ask a private firm to please, please, pretty please give us the transport system we need?

 There needs to be a better solution to this.
-The Scottish Government does not have the power to intervene in the provision of bus services so it's down to the local transport authority - Glasgow City Council - to step in.
+The Scottish Government does not have the power to intervene in the provision of bus services but it does have the power to finally enact the bus franchising powers in the 2019 Transport (Scotland) Act to allow the local transport authority - Glasgow City Council - to step in.
+It's overdue time for Scottish ministers to do so.

 How many times are we going to have this conversation about Glasgow and its shabby transport system?
 Make this the last time, please, before we're humiliated any further.